Nail (fastener): Cut

 The slitting mill, introduced to England in 1590, simplified the production of nail rods, but the real first efforts to mechanise the nail-making process itself occurred between 1790 and 1820, initially in England and the United States, when various machines were invented to automate and speed up the process of making nails from bars of wrought iron.
 Also in Sweden in the early 1700s Christopher Polhem produced a nail cutting machine as part of his automated factory.
 These nails were known as cut nails because they were produced by cutting iron bars into rods; they were also known as square nails because of their roughly rectangular cross section.

 The cut-nail process was patented in the U.S. by Jacob Perkins in 1795 and in England by Joseph Dyer, who set up machinery in Birmingham.
 The process was designed to cut nails from sheets of iron, while making sure that the fibres of the iron ran down the nails.
 The Birmingham industry expanded in the following decades, and reached its greatest extent in the 1860s, after which it declined due to competition from wire nails, but continued until the outbreak of World War I.

 Cut nails were one of the important factors in the increase in balloon framing beginning in the 1830s and thus the decline of timber framing with wooden joints.
 Though still used for historical renovations, and for heavy-duty applications, such as attaching boards to masonry walls, cut nails are much less common today than wire nails.

+During the time when the settlers were annexing Texas, the Salish were in the Pacific Northwest using the nail.
+The nail they used was made of wood, cedar, and copper.
+They made the wooden ones using a form of carving.
+The copper nails were made from melting copper and shaping it into a nail form.